JHarrisonEcoEvo/bioinf_tools/README.md

 # Simple bioinformatic tools
-## **Under construction**
+Routine tools and a template for future projects.

-A pip installable package for routine tools.
-THe plan is to add custom scripts for various tasks here.
+The plan is to add custom scripts for various tasks here.
 This will update an old repo I had that was similar in purpose but is now deprecated.

-I haven't added many tools yet and need to finish the unit testing framework.
+## Tools by type and their usage:
+### Basic string tools
+- count_nuc - counts the number of times each nucleotide occurs in a string. (count_nuc -s STRING)
+- rev_comp - returns the reverse complement of a string. (rev_comp -i STRING)

 # Installation
 After cloning this repo, navigate into it and type: